-Guideposts Classics: Robert Stack on Letting God Lead
+Robert Stack on Learning to Let God Lead

-In this story from August 1968, the popular actor reveals how he learned to relinquish control over his life and career.
+In this Guideposts Classic from August 1968, actor Robert Stack reveals how he learned to relinquish control over his life and career.

 When I was 15 years old, I read an article about a boy my age, Billy Clayton, who had just become an all-American skeet champion.
 “I wonder if I could beat that kid,” I said to myself.

 For a year I spent every afterschool hour shooting and then entered my name in the competition.
 Billy and I tied for first place.
 There was a shoot-off and, incredibly, I won.

 Well, this just reinforced something I had always suspected: the guy who works hardest wins.
 The idea excited me, and I went looking for competition.
 My brother Jim and I entered the international outboard championship.
 Together we took six different racing trophies.

 When we moved to Los Angeles, I threw myself into polo the same way.
 Polo was especially interesting to me because it drew me together with men who were my heroes off the field as well as on it: Spencer Tracy and Cary Grant.

 I think they liked the youthful drive I put into the game; too bad they didn’t warn me that life requires more than that.

 Or perhaps in his own brusque way Spencer Tracy did try to pass on the message.
 I was still in my teens when I decided that I wanted to become an actor.
 One day I told my idols.
 Spencer slouched down in his saddle and turned to Cary.